 Pessaries can be used for all types of prolapse but do not work for everyone and may not improve your symptoms or level of prolapse.

-Commonly women notice an increase in vaginal discharge when using a pessary, which may be bothersome.
+Commonly women notice an increase in vaginal discharge when using a pessary, which may be bothersome but does not mean that there is a problem.

 If you wish to try a pessary, speak to your GP or gynaecologist.

 Oestrogen